frederik-hoeft/csharp-performance/README.md

 # csharp-performance

+When coding I often find myself wondering which approaches to a given problem would be the fastest.
-A collection of performance benchmarks comparing different components of the C# language.
+So here's a collection of performance benchmarks comparing different components and approaches using the C# language.

 # Table of contents